NewDawn0/dirStack/README.md

           };
         }
         ```
-     2. Add this to your overlays to expose dirStack to your pkgs
+     2. Add the overlay to expose dirStack to your pkgs
         ```nix
         overlays = [ inputs.dirStack.overlays.default ];
         ```